Our experts answered Most Frequently Asked Database Testing Interview Questions for Freshers and Experienced Candidates:

 - Data Integrity testing: While doing this testing, testers/developers should know referential integrity and different constraints.

-- Testing of Procedure, triggers and functions: While doing this testing, testers/developers should be having perfect understanding of testing procedure, triggers and functions.
+- Testing of Procedure, Triggers, and Functions: While doing this testing, testers/developers should have a perfect understanding of the testing procedure, triggers, and functions.

-Ans: Although, we all know database is not as like small table, it is a big container of many tables and full of data, delivers data at a time to many web/desktop applications.
-Database testing process ensures that the correct and unique data (without bug) delivers to the correct location.
-These bugs may cause some serious issues like; dead-locking, data corruption, poor performance, inconsistency, etc….
+The database testing process ensures that the correct and unique data (without bug) is delivered to the correct location.
+These bugs may cause some serious issues like deadlock, data corruption, poor performance, inconsistency, etc.

 - The field size validation